What is Probate?

 While it is normal for the will to dictate any assets of value, sometimes these things are overlooked or obtained after the will was written and to not thoroughly investigate can cause problems later.

-If the value of the estate comes above the nil rate band (£325,000 in 2019), then inheritance tax will need to be paid.
+It’s also important that the value of the estate is calculated accurately, because if it totals an amount that is above the nil rate band (which is £325,000 in 2020), then inheritance tax will need to be paid at 40% on anything above that threshold.

 Stage 3 – Paying inheritance tax